OraMartindale/laser-cutter-files/README.md

 I'm not including the Starbuck's logo in my file for copyright reasons, but the original looked like this:

 <img src="assets/starbucks-cup-with-smooth-edges.png" width="300" alt="Starbucks Cup with Smooth Edges">

+You'll notice the smooth edges on the right and left sides of the SVG file.
+This necessitated gluing the edges together, so the next iteration of the Starbuck's cup was to create interlocking teeth that would hold the cup edges together.